ELTEGANI/ExpenseMonitorApp/README.md

 # Expense Monitor App

 Expense Monitor, monitors all your daily, weekly, and monthly expenses and classifies them in categories using one currency or multiple currencies.
-So you can stay aware of all your expenses and where they went.
+So you can stay aware of all your expenses and where they went.below the app features

-# App Features:-

 1- Choose your currency.